rimchristian/IMDB-Movies/README.md

- # These are the steps of creating the full Movie Project.
+ # These are the steps I did when going through the IMDB Movie Project.

 #### Part 1: Downloaded the above files from the IMDB movie data set and filtered out the subset of moves requested by the stakeholder.
 **Specifications**